-In the morning the house is roused by the King's men who bundle her and her clothing into a coach and carry her off to the Duke’s castle — where she is to be confined for the following three months to determine whether she has been infected.
+In the morning the house is roused by the King's men who bundle her and her clothing into a coach and carry her off to the Duke’s castle — where she is to be confined for the following three months to determine whether she has been infected with lycanthropy.

 Duke Sebastian is a scholar and a magician.
 He is also the werewolf who bit her.
-And the only other human in the place is Eric, his gamekeeper/steward.
+And the only other human in the place is Eric, the aforementioned gamekeeper/steward.

 Duke Sebastian had not been bitten, however.
-No one knows how or where he managed to be cursed.
+No one knows how or where he managed to be cursed with lycanthropy.
 But the probability is that he is not infectious.
 So, presumably, at the end of the three months, Bella can go home.

 Well, there is a great deal more.
 We do have the usual spirit servants on tap, which Bella eventually manages to find a way to communicate with.
 And Godmother Elena — who has been with this series from the beginning — is on the case, trying to figure out what’s what.
 As in FIRE ROSE Bella eventually begins taking instruction in magic from Sebastian (as well as taking charge of the household), and thereby learns about the Tradition, which hasn't forgotten about her, and with her changed situation seems to be trying to find a different path for her to follow.
 She hands it one which she decides will do as little potential damage as possible, and basically we hunker down until the grand confrontation.